Financial Aid Policies and Procedures

 Academic Progress Standards to retain financial aid eligibility.

 Federal regulations require that we establish and apply reasonable standards of satisfactory academic progress (SAP) for the purpose of awarding financial assistance under the Title IV programs authorized by the Higher Education Act of 1965 as amended (34 CFR 668.34).
 MTSU complies with this requirement by monitoring each student's “overall combined” cumulative grade point average (GPA), “overall combined” pass-rate (percentage of credit hours passed divided by credit hours attempted), and “overall” maximum time frame for completion of the student’s program of study.

 This policy is applicable to Federal Title IV Programs, State Programs inclusive of the Tennessee Student Assistance Award, the Tennessee Education Lottery Scholarship, and various MTSU Scholarship Programs.

-Student who are placed on Financial Aid Suspension are not eligible to receive aid until they enroll in and complete, at their own expense, sufficient hours to raise their pass rate above the required 67% overall combined pass rate.
+If placed on Financial Aid Suspension, students are ineligible to receive aid until they meet the above three standards or an appeal is approved.
 There are limited options for appealing the status of financial aid suspension.

 NOTE: Students should also be aware of the difference between a financial aid suspension based on the Financial Aid Satisfactory Academic Progress Policy and an academic suspension which is based solely on grades and GPA (refer to the Academic Standing policies in the Undergradate & Graduate Catalogs).
 A financial aid suspension means the student can still attend MTSU; however, the student will not receive financial aid.
 An academic suspension means the student cannot attend MTSU for the length of the suspension even if eligible for financial aid.
 These are two different suspensions, and there are two different appeal processes that are independent of each other.